Divide-By-0/ideas-for-projects-people-would-use/README.md

   - Can also do for apps on phone.
 - Make app/Chrome extension/background integration to autotag google photos images with ongoing calendar events, so I can search for the event and see the photos from that.
 Useful for class notes (if all your classes are on your calendar) and generally increasing searchability of photos.
 - Windows automatic unzipper.
 When something is downlaoded, unzip it to its own folder then delete the original zip file (Macs do this already, but not Windows).
+- An audio recorder where you can tap to add a flag at any time -- you can attach a note if you want, but the purpose is that later you can quickly skip to that time and know something important is there.
+  - Can do this for a timer app/song player also, not just an audio recorder.
+- A spoon/other device that emits sweet odors without having sugar in the food, to inspire kids to eat more of their food without being unhealthy.
+  - [This paper](http://scholar.google.com/scholar_lookup?&title=The%20handbook%20of%20multisensory%20processing&pages=69-83&publication_year=2004&author=Stevenson%2CRJ&author=Boakes%2CRA)  says "certain olfactory stimuli, such as vanilla, caramel, or strawberry aromas for those in the west, can also modulate, or perhaps even give rise to, the perception of sweetness in an otherwise tasteless solution puts pressure on the definition of taste. ([source](https://flavourjournal.biomedcentral.com/articles/10.1186/s13411-015-0040-2)) "